fleetdm/fleet/docs/Using Fleet/MDM-disk-encryption.md

 When disk encryption is enforced, hosts’ disk encryption keys will be stored in Fleet.

+For macOS hosts that automatically enroll, disk encryption is enforced during Setup Assistant.

-For Windows hosts, disk encryption is enforced on the C: volume (default system/OS drive).
+For Windows, disk encryption is enforced on the C: volume (default system/OS drive).

 ## Enforce disk encryption